Collective consultation: when your employer proposes to dismiss over 20 employees

 A claim relating to a failure to arrange an election of employee representatives or to comply with the rules on elections can be brought by any of the affected employees or by any employee who has been dismissed as redundant.

-If the employment tribunal upholds the complaint and finds that your employer has not followed the rules on collective consultation, it may make a protective award of up to 90 days’ pay per affected employee, regardless of whether or not you actually worked that period.
+If the employment tribunal upholds the complaint and finds that your employer has not followed the rules on collective consultation, it may make a protective award of up to 180 days’ pay per affected employee, regardless of whether or not you actually worked that period.
+(Prior to 6 April 2026 the protective award was up to 90 days’ pay per affected employee.)
 A protective award is a penalty rather than compensation and so any wages received in the period will not reduce the amount that is payable.

 You should speak to your employee representative or recognised trade union, if you have one, and they may be able to make a claim on your behalf.